sevidmusic/Roady/layouts/README.md

 This directory is where layouts should be located.

-It is also where the `authorities.json` layout configuration file should be located.
+It is also where the `layouts.json` layout configuration file should be located.

-# `authorities.json`
+# `layouts.json`

-The `authorities.json` defines which layouts are used by which websites.
+The `layouts.json` defines which layouts are used by which websites.

 For example, the Authority for a website with the Domain `https://sub.example.com` is `sub.example.com`.

-So to use a layout named `foo-layout` for the `sub.example.com` website the following `authorities.json` file would be defined:
+So to use a layout named `foo-layout` for the `sub.example.com` website the following `layouts.json` file would be defined:

 ```json
 {"sub.example.com":"foo-layout"}
 ```

 # Layouts

+Layouts define the order of Roady's UI sections for specific websites.

 A layout is a directory of `html` files that each define the following named Positions that are used by Roady's UI to structure a web page: